the-alex-g/the-alex-g.github.io/README.md

 #### Kite Man

 And then there's [Kite Man][Kite Man].
 Made for Ludem Dare 46, themed Keep it Alive, over the course of one day.
 The game jam was a two-day thing, but my first idea didn't work out, so I was left with the second day to make something.
+The running guy was inspired by the little red character from Mevo and the Grooveriders.
+Note: this is not an accurate representation of how to fly a kite.
 ![Kite Man screenshot](Kite_Man_Screenshot.png)

 #### Fam Jams